Six years ago this month, I was in the darkest place I’ve ever been.

 When I first stopped drinking, I was terrified to tell people.
 I lied to various people about the outcome of that night at the hospital, saying I just needed some downtime and would be back to my partying self eventually.
 Deep down, I knew this wasn’t true.
 But I was scared that if I told people the truth, I would be judged harshly.
 In retrospect, I couldn’t have been more wrong.
 When I finally did come out about my recovery, I was met overwhelmingly with grace and kindness.
 People were supportive of my journey.
 And when it came to the few who were not, I realized I was better off.

 3. Everything becomes normal with time.

 When I stopped drinking, it felt so unnatural to me.
-I was so used to everything I did socially being centered around alcohol to an extent, and the thought of that never being the case again made me uncomfortable.
+I was so used to everything I did socially being centered around alcohol to some extent.
+The thought of that never being the case again made me uncomfortable.
 I was scared I wouldn’t know how to socialize or that it wouldn’t come as easily.
 I was afraid I wouldn’t know how to have fun.
-But like anything, not drinking became natural with time.
+But like any other habit, not drinking became natural with time and practice.
 Today it’s completely normal for me to be in a social situation with only a glass of water and not feel out of place.
 I am comfortable in my skin and able to trust in my abilities without the aid of alcohol.